trannhukhoinguyen/tosuthien.vercel.app/src/content/koans/fr/case-28-the-nirvana-master-explains-it-to-death.md

 ---
-title: "Case 28: The Nirvana Master Explains it to Death"
+title: "28: The Nirvana Master Explains it to Death"
-meta_title: "Case 28: The Nirvana Master Explains it to Death"
+meta_title: "28: The Nirvana Master Explains it to Death"
-description: "Case 28: The Nirvana Master Explains it to Death"
+description: "28: The Nirvana Master Explains it to Death"
-date: 2024-09-12
+date: 2024-09-13
 image: "/images/image-placeholder.jpg"
 types: ["Koan 1"]
 masters: [""]